 How much does it cost to get to Nairobi?

-Tickets from major international centers to Nairobi can be amazingly economical in November.
-From major US hubs, autumn ticket prices in late-Autumn have typically been around USD $850.
+Tickets from major international centers to Nairobi can be amazingly economical in May.
+From major US hubs, autumn ticket prices over the last few non-Covid years have typically been around USD $900.
 From Europe, flight costs are as low as 500 euros (USD $575).

 How safe is Kenya?